gokulkrishh/tensorflow-find-object/README.md

 A simple application to demonstrate tensorflowjs using mobilenet model.

-Note: *This demo uses the pretrained MobileNet_25_224 model from Keras which you can find here.
+Note: *This demo uses the pretrained MobileNet_25_224 model from Keras.
 It is not trained to recognize human faces.
-For best performance, upload images of objects like piano, coffee mugs, bottles, etc*
+For best performance, show the images of objects like piano, coffee mugs, bottles, etc*

 ## [Demo](https://find.surge.sh)